 Prerequisites of the program’s MS-level core courses are the equivalents of the following Oregon State University courses:

 ♦ Microeconomic Theory - AEC 311 and 313 (or Econ 311 and 312)

 Prerequisites of the PhD-level core courses are completion of the MS-level core courses (AEC 512, 513, and 525) or their equivalents.
 Entering PhD students should additionally have completed undergraduate courses in integral calculus and linear algebra.

 Prerequisite Course Content

 To view the contents of these courses, go to the OSU General Catalog & Schedule of Classes.
-Click on: Academics (at 2nd row from top) - Course Catalogues (top right corner) - Course Catalogues (left column) - Undergraduate Courses by Subject.
+Click on: Academics (at 2nd row from top) - Course Catalogs (top right corner) - Course Catalogs (left column) - Undergraduate Courses by Subject.
 Then click as needed on the AEC, Econ, Math, and Statistics programs.